Escape from America? Ten Better Places to Live or Retire

 In colonial Santo Domingo, the Columbuses built a customs house, a hospital, a cathedral, a university, a library... everything required to launch a new Spain.

-During its golden age, this city’s colonial structures stood as testament to the riches flowing through their benefactors’ coffers.
+During its golden age, this city's colonial structures stood as a testament to the riches flowing through their benefactors' coffers.

 Plus, the Dominican Republic offers the easiest and quickest residency and naturalization programs available anywhere.
 The country is rolling out the welcome mat for anyone interested in living here full time… or even becoming a full-fledged Dominican.